wasmerio/wasmer-python/examples/README.md

    </details>

-4. [**Cross-compilation**][cross-compilation], illustrates the power
+4. [**Cross-compilation**][engine-cross-compilation], illustrates the
-   of the abstraction over the engines and the compilers, such as it is possible to cross-compile a Wasm module for a custom target.
+   power of the abstraction over the engines and the compilers, such as it is possible to cross-compile a Wasm module for a custom target.

    _Keywords_: engine, compiler, cross-compilation.